qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   :sup:`Select CRS` widget.
-* |radioButtonOn|:guilabel:`Well known text (WKT)` option if the spatial information is represented as WKT: select the :guilabel:`Geometry field` containing the WKT geometry and choose the approriate :guilabel:`Geometry field` or let QGIS auto-detect it.
+* |radioButtonOn|:guilabel:`Well known text (WKT)` option if the spatial information is represented as WKT: select the :guilabel:`Geometry field` containing the WKT geometry and choose the appropriate :guilabel:`Geometry field` or let QGIS auto-detect it.
   Provide the appropriate :guilabel:`Geometry CRS` using the |setProjection|
   :sup:`Select CRS` widget.